-Our friends Drenge were the first to stake their claim for the two-piece title.
+Drenge were the first to stake their claim for the two-piece title.
 Now, I knew what to expect from these menacing brothers, but a lot of the crowd were in the dark as to how this band with their unassuming lead man; Eoin Loveless, dressed in his little red riding hoodie would fill this famous stage.
-It didn’t take long however for the naysayers and doubters to be chewing on their own feet as Drenge quickly reaffirmed they are not a band to be fucked with.
+It didn’t take long, however, for the naysayers and doubters to be chewing on their own feet as Drenge quickly reaffirmed they are not a band to be fucked with.

-Deap Vally – the girls from San Fernando, CA were next up.
-Ashamedly I hadn’t heard Deap Vally’s records before and from their description I had a certain image of the of the night ahead.
-A night of Beverly Hills style, mellow guitars and a trip to the Californian beach accompanied by two beautiful girls.
+Deap Vally, the girls from San Fernando, were next up.
+Ashamedly, I hadn’t heard Deap Vally’s records before this show and, from their description, I had a certain image of the night ahead.
+A night of Beverly Hills style, mellow guitars and a trip to the Californian beach accompanied by two striking girls.

-But it was my turn to pick the toe nails from my teeth because as Deap Vally entered with a snarl and a slurp from their wine, Lindsey Troy and Julie Edwards destroyed my pre-conceptions as they blasted me and the rest of the audience away.
-Troy is a screaming banshee at points with track such as Lies and Gonna Make My Own Money sounding like a rallying battle cry over heavy bluesy riffs.
+However, it was my turn to pick the toenails from my teeth because as Deap Vally entered with a snarl and a slurp from their wine, Lindsey Troy and Julie Edwards destroyed my preconceptions as they blasted me and the rest of the audience away.
+Troy is a screaming banshee at points with tracks such as Lies and Gonna Make My Own Money sounding like a rallying battle cry over heavy bluesy riffs.
 Fitting, as Edwards on drums has an air of Bodecia and Tommy Lee’s love child and hits as hard and as tight as a power tool.

-The sound of Deap Vally is steeped in Americana with hints at Glam Rock and QOTSA all delivered with a fire in their hearts.
-Though the ferocity and relentless live act is what really shines through about Deap Vally.
-The duo demand attention and deserve it with such a pounding, raucous and fearless display of dominance on stage.
+The sound of Deap Vally is steeped in Americana with hints at glam rock and Queens of the Stone Age all delivered with a fire in their hearts.
+That said, it is the ferocity and relentless live act that really shines through about Deap Vally.
+The duo demands attention and deserves it with such a pounding, raucous and fearless display of dominance on stage.